saulgreenberg/Timelapse/README.md

 # Timelapse2
-This repository contains the source code for and releases of [Timelapse 2](http://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.HomePage), created by Saul Greenberg of the University of Calgary and Greenberg Consulting Inc.
+This repository contains the source code for and releases of [Timelapse](http://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?n=Main.HomePage), created by Saul Greenberg of the University of Calgary and Greenberg Consulting Inc.

-Timelapse2 is an Image Analyser for Camera Traps, where it is used by scientists to visually analyze and encode data as tags from thousands to millions  of images and videos.
+Timelapse is an Image Analyser for Camera Traps, where it is used by scientists to visually analyze and encode data as tags from thousands to millions  of images and videos.
 See  the [Timelapse web site](http://saul.cpsc.ucalgary.ca/timelapse/pmwiki.php?) for packaged downloads, a tutorial guide and manual oriented towards end-users, and other resources.

 Timelapse is currently in use across the world by various biologists / ecologists / scientists and resource managers within broadly varying institutions --- national and regional parks, ecological agencies, fishery departments, conservation societies, university groups, etc. --- for quite different needs (e.g., wildlife monitoring, fisheries usage, resource monitoring and management, social science studies etc).
 What they have in common is
 * they collect extremely large numbers of images from one to very many field cameras